openstack-archive/nova-dpm/doc/source/specs/ocata/index.rst

    implemented/*

-Ocata approved (but not implemented) specs:
+Specs approved (but not implemented) in Ocata:

 .. toctree::
    :glob: